-In discussing strategies for the Region, several themes were recurring across all the policy areas (land use, transportation, and conservation and efficiency).
-These recurring themes are important as they can inform broad brush policies which could target large impact change across the sectors.
-These cross-sectional themes were as follows:
+In discussing strategies for the Region, several themes recurred across all the policy areas (land use, transportation, and conservation and efficiency).
+These recurring themes are important as they can inform broad-brush policies which could target large impact change across the sectors.
+These cross-sectional themes are as follows: